-Café 505 is an on-campus dining facility offering the college community quality food offerings delivered by a staff committed to outstanding service.
+Café 505 is an on-campus dining facility offering quality food delivered by a staff committed to outstanding service.
 The café has a core menu plus specials that highlight seasonal foods and culinary trends.
 Hours of operation are posted online.
 Additionally, vending machines are available for beverages and snacks.